kimjoar/writings/views.md

 ---------

-To sum up, there are three primary benefits of writing your JavaScript in this way:
+To sum up, there are three primary benefits of writing your JavaScript views like this:

-* You always know who is responsible for some subset of the DOM.
-Thus, changing another view will *never* impact the DOM outside of its "walls".
+* You always know who is responsible for some subset of the DOM, and changing a view will *never* impact the DOM outside of its "walls".
 * You can have localized DOM lookup.
 Instead of looking for `.user img` you can look for `img` on the user view.
-Based on hte above example, we can find the image by writing `userView.el.find('img')`.
+Based on hte above example, we can find the image by writing `userView.DOM('img')`.
 * It's very simple to test.
 And your tests will be blazingly fast as they do not depend on the DOM or on the entire app being set up.